 Many companies have a few or a whole section of products designated by the manufacturers for discrete shipping.
 This means they are shipped in a cardboard box with no markings on the outside as to the content.
-Find a company with discrete shipping that will ship Fedex or UPS.
+Find a company with discrete shipping that will ship FedEx or UPS.

 How Much Does It Cost?

-For heavier forms of incontinence control the quality of the product is very important.
+For heavier forms of incontinence control, the quality of the product is very important.
 Tranquility is great for full bladder loss and overnight control.
 A nice Tranquility, McKesson, or Prevail brief or pull up works quite nicely for the majority of people.
 Remember to buy a pack at first before ordering a whole case.

 One of the most common phone calls online incontinence stores get is that of a person who has purchased an over the counter product that leaks so they have added multiple layers of pads.
-These layers of pads create a very uncomfortable fit and most of the time the pull up or brief still leaks.
-These customers are encouraged to try a well-fitting overnight product like the Tranquility Premium Disposable Absorbent Underwear and are usually very satisfied with the control of the urine, the fit, and the comfort.
+These layers of pads create a very uncomfortable fit and most of the time they pull up or brief still leaks.
+These customers are encouraged to try a well-fitting overnight product like the Tranquility Premium Disposable Absorbent Underwear and are usually very satisfied with the control of the urine, the fit, and comfort.
 This happens all the time.

-So the lighter the incontinence, the lighter the cost and the more choices a person has.
+So the lighter the incontinence, the lighter the cost, and the more choices a person has.
 The heavier products cost more money, but controlling the heavier urine leakage prevents embarrassment and frustration.

-Always remember to buy a pack first when trying a product and then purchase by the case for economy once satisfied with it.
+Always remember to buy a pack first when trying a product and then purchase by the case for the economy once satisfied with it.
 Most reusable products can be purchased in singles and then by the case for less money per product.